poppyschmo/znc-signal/README.md

 ## Issues, TODOs, etc.
-Move these points to individual issues threads (and somehow translate current ordering/priority):
+Move these points to individual issues threads (and somehow translate current ordering/priority).
+Also collect and consolidate general questions involving fundamental ZNC and/or SWIG behavior.
+Possibly do the same for IRC/RFC related stuff.
+Add simple, reproducible examples.

+1. Wait for signal-cli to acquire a name from the message bus, and send progress updates to the invoking client.
+Currently, newly spawned containers are encumbered by a significant startup delay (at times approaching near limbo).
+This issue is currently being investigated.

+2. Remove all hook-inspection and interception from the main module.
+(Perhaps create a dedicated "learning" module for this purpose.)
+Explicitly define all `On*`-style hook methods for easier maintenance and sharing.

+3. File upstream bug reports where warranted.

-1. Integrate signal-cli 0.6.0 features
+4. Integrate signal-cli 0.6.0 features
    1. Employ receipt subscription and acknowledgment
    2. Queue undelivered messages
-   3. Alert attached clients or save to context buffers when backlogs arise;
+   3. Alert attached clients or save to context buffers when backlogs arise

-      in debug mode, just dump
-2. Prepare a TCP/Unix-domain-socket shim for the signal-cli container in case some future release of D-Bus drops TCP support entirely.
+5. Prepare a TCP/Unix-domain-socket shim for the signal-cli container in case some future release of D-Bus drops TCP support entirely.

-3. Find some means of testing against real ZNC and signal-cli instances to stay abreast of recent developments.
+6. Find some means of testing against real ZNC and signal-cli instances to stay abreast of recent developments.
 Perhaps a move to GitLab would make this easier.
 Although ZNC, Signal, and signal-cli are all on GitHub.

-4. Either implement or remove the various "placeholder" config options stolen early on from [ZNC Push](https://wiki.znc.in/Push).
+7. Either implement or remove the various "placeholder" config options stolen early on from [ZNC Push][].
 These are all currently ignored:
    1. `/templates/*/length`
    2. `/conditions/*/replied_only`
    3. `/conditions/*/timeout_post`
    4. `/conditions/*/timeout_push`
    5. `/conditions/*/timeout_idle`

-5. Prepare for `getGroupIds()` in subsequent signal-cli release.
+8. Prepare for `getGroupIds()` in subsequent signal-cli release.

-6. Drop support for sub-1.7 ZNC versions at some target date or with the next minor ZNC release.
+9. Drop support for sub-1.7 ZNC versions at some target date or with the next minor ZNC release.
-7. Possibly convert [`/docker/entrypoint.bash`](docker/entrypoint.bash) to a
-   POSIX shell script.
-Thought Alpine's D-Bus required bash, but it doesn't.
-8. Add bootstrapped deployment examples in the form of DSL files for various orchestration ecosystems.

-### General IRC/ZNC questions

-Collect and consolidate questions involving fundamental ZNC and/or SWIG behavior.
-Possibly do the same for IRC/RFC related stuff.
-If possible, add simple, reproducible examples.

-1. This only applies when loaded as `CModInfo.UserModule`.
-When sending "status"-like info to clients (not incoming IRC messages) from an arbitrary `PyObject` created via `CreateSocket` or `CreateTimer`, calling bound methods like `PutModule` on the "instance" returned by `GetModule()`, fails to write anything to the socket.
-Yet the call returns true.
-2. Find out whether ZNC automatically intercepts disk I/O and passes it to a selector/scheduler/manager of some sort.
-If not, and all file-system access is blocking, it'd be nice to know if such queuing/spooling is possible (and where relevant parts can be located in the source code).
-In this module, "NV" access is rare/infrequent, but logging is a constant trickle.

 ### Lofty spitballing
+1. Add bootstrapped deployment examples in the form of DSL files for various orchestration ecosystems.
-1. Impersonate a mini client in a sub/executor process and work out a simple means of message-passing.
+2. Impersonate a mini client in a sub/executor process and work out a simple means of message-passing.
 Would have to connect without triggering any "On" hooks so ZNC and other modules don't dump their buffers.
 The point of this would be to allow (optional) full control over ZNC.

-2. Support "proxied" conversations between two or more instances of this module.
+3. Support "proxied" conversations between two or more instances of this module.
 Would require convincing some computer expert to explain how this should work (or write the actual code).
 For certain, all participants must reveal their `signal-cli` account numbers to each other, perhaps through